Hydration and Nutrition

 Due to the low impact nature of cycling, it is deceptive how many calories are burned on the bike, especially on long rides.
 Calorie and nutrient replacement is a crucial part of maintaining on-the-bike energy levels.
 While a comprehensive nutrition plan for athletes is best determined by a dietitian or nutritionist, fueling up for a long ride is relatively simple.
 It just takes some planning.

 The primary source of energy our body relies on are called glycogen stores.
 Glycogen is what carbohydrates are converted to after digestion.
 Glycogen stores reside in the muscles and liver and are quickly converted into energy.
 Unfortunately, the human body can only store 2,000 calories worth of glycogen (We're talking food calories here, which are actually kilocalories, but we'll just say calorie for the sake of clarity.).
-A reasonably fit cyclist riding in a race can easily burn 1,000 calories/hr.
+A reasonably fit cyclist riding in a race can easily burn 1,000 calories an hour.
 When glycogen stores are depleted, our bodies rely on processing fat and muscle for energy.
-Converting tissue into energy is far less efficient than glycogen stores and creates the "bonk" that many cyclists are familiar with.
+Converting tissue into energy is far less efficient than glycogen stores and creates the "bonk" feeling that many cyclists are familiar with.
 Long story short, glycogen stores must be constantly replenished during prolonged exercise.

 When discussing nutrition, proper hydration cannot go unmentioned.
-If you think of your body as a car engine, calories are the fuel, water and electrolytes are the oil.
+If you think of your body as a car engine, calories are the fuel, and water and electrolytes are the oil.
 The fuel won't be burned if the engine can't run smoothly.
 Unfortunately, our bodies have a huge oil leak that happens to cool us down, and the oil needs to constantly be refilled.
 So, just like Mom said, drink plenty of water.

 1-2 Hour Rides